ismael-hasan/DrivingFrenzy/README.md

 > The diagrams will be reviewed and evaluated.
 All of the members of the group must explain it the portion they are asked for.
 - (30m) Create a method called ``defaultRace`` in the `ControlCenter`.
 This is a simpler version of the ``simpleRandomRace`` method, but in this case everything is predefined (not randomized):
     - We have a track with 5 sections of 1000, 2000, 3000, 2000 and 1000 meters of length; you can choose the max speed.
     - We have just 3 vehicles, they will be Scooters.
 Give the vehicles proper descriptions and drivers.
+    - Remember to change the commentator welcoming message in the `start` method.
 - Run the race.
 > The code will be reviewed.
 Questions about the code will be asked randomly to the students.
 - (30m) Sort the results so we print the different vehicles/drivers in order - by position.
 To do this, the method ``start`` can be modified just in the last part, the one with the comment  ``MODIFY THIS to show the results sorted by total time.``